When to Go to Urgent Care for Muscle Strains

 “It’s common to think of muscle strains as sports injuries.
 But everyday activities, such as sitting at a desk or sleeping in an awkward position, cause strains, too,” says Dr. Even.
-“Sometimes they’re due to sudden jerking movements, like trying to regain your footing after tripping on something.”
+“Sometimes, they’re due to sudden jerking movements, like trying to regain your footing after tripping on something.”

-Strains often affect muscles in the:
+Strains often affect muscles in the following areas:

 - Hamstring (back of your leg)

 If you’ve pulled a muscle, you're likely to experience:

 - Change in the skin’s appearance, such as a gap or dent (rare)

 - Cramping that comes and goes (muscle spasms)

 When to Go to Urgent Care for a Muscle Strain

 “Muscle strains can be uncomfortable and complicate your daily life, but they often heal on their own.
 It just takes time,” Dr. Even explains.

 “It’s worth your peace of mind to come in for strain symptoms you find worrisome,” he adds.